 - Dark Grey

 - Dark Brown

-Choose whichever option blends best with the color palette you’ve chosen and the overall style of your brand identity.
+Choose whatever option that blends best with your color palette and the overall style of your brand identity.

 Your options for the light color are:

 Unless you still stick back to the early 2000’s when colored website backgrounds were the trend, I highly recommend you stick to white.

 The white isn’t going to be less creative option, it’s just simply preparing your palette for maximum usability.